 The Company commenced recognizing revenue in accordance with the provisions of ASC 606, Revenue from Contracts with Customers ("ASC 606"), starting January 1, 2018.
-However, the Company had no revenue until the third quarter of 2019.

 Arrangements with Multiple-Performance Obligations

 From time to time, the Company enters into arrangements for research and development, manufacturing and/or commercialization services.
 Such arrangements may require the Company to deliver various rights, services, including intellectual property rights/licenses, research and development services, and/or commercialization services.
 The underlying terms of these arrangements generally provide for consideration to the Company in the form of nonrefundable upfront license fees, development and commercial performance milestone payments, royalty payments, consulting fees and/or profit sharing.